 Step-by-Step Instructions

-5. Designate Powers: Clearly identify specific powers granted to the agent.
+- Designate Powers: Identify specific powers granted to the agent.
 This includes decisions related to financial management, healthcare, and legal matters.

-7. Signatures: The principal must sign and date the form.
-It’s crucial that this is done in the presence of a notary public to verify authenticity.
+- Signatures: The principal must sign and date the form.
+This must be done in the presence of a notary public to verify authenticity.

 Following these guidelines ensures the creation of a compliant and enforceable Illinois Durable Statutory POA form, providing peace of mind and legal assurance.